zengxiaofei/PBS-scripts/README.md

 # PBS-scripts
-Some scripts for managing nodes and jobs on PBS
+Some scripts for managing nodes and jobs on PBS (tested on Torque).

 ## pnodes.py

-A wrapper of `pbsnodes` to show all the nodes and their status on the PBS system.
-It's a python implementation of https://github.com/ryys1122/linux-shellscript/blob/master/PBS/own/pnodes with faster speed.
+A wrapper of `pbsnodes` to show all the nodes and their status.
+It's a Python implementation of [pnodes](https://github.com/ryys1122/linux-shellscript/blob/master/PBS/own/pnodes), but with much faster speed.

 ### Usage